ContextLogic Inc. (WISH): What Top Wall Street Players are saying

-At the end of the latest market close, ContextLogic Inc. (WISH) was valued at $2.10.
-In that particular session, Stock kicked-off at the price of $2.13 while reaching the peak value of $2.19 and lowest value recorded on the day was $2.055.
-The stock current value is $2.16.Recently in News on April 11, 2022, Wishpond Announces Conference Call for its Fourth Quarter and Fiscal Year End 2021 Financial Results.
+ContextLogic Inc. (WISH) is priced at $2.02 after the most recent trading session.
+At the very opening of the session, the stock price was $2.11 and reached a high price of $2.12, prior to closing the session it reached the value of $2.12.
+The stock touched a low price of $2.00.Recently in News on April 11, 2022, Wishpond Announces Conference Call for its Fourth Quarter and Fiscal Year End 2021 Financial Results.
 Wishpond Technologies Ltd. (TSXV: WISH) (OTCQX: WPNDF) (the “Company” or “Wishpond”), a provider of marketing-focused online business solutions, is pleased to announce that it expects to release its Audited Annual Financial Statements for the fiscal year ended December 31, 2021 on Wednesday, April 27th, 2022.
 You can read further details here

 ContextLogic Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $3.26 on 01/03/22, with the lowest value was $1.60 for the same time period, recorded on 03/15/22.